If you want your marketing to work, you have to first get specific when choosing a niche for your online business.

 It’s how a plant or animal fits into the larger context.

 Your topic is part of your niche, of course.
 But so is your audience.
 And your positioning.
 Not to mention your potential partners.
 And the folks who share your content.
 And the content platforms you publish on.

-A conversation in the comments here on Copyblogger got me thinking about some of the different ways that business owners inhabit their niches.
+What are some of the different ways that business owners inhabit their niches?

 Early niche sites

-Back in the day, creating a “niche website” meant building a compact site around an under-served keyword phrase, pulling out all the SEO stops to get it to rank, then loading it up with affiliate offers.
+Back in the day, choosing a niche for your online business meant building a compact site around an under-served keyword phrase.
+Then you’d learn SEO for content writers to get it to rank and load it up with affiliate offers.